goosinator868/Math-Project/MathProject/MathProject/readme.txt

 		decompositions, iterative methods, solving methods, and encoding methods needed for the project.
 		**The functions are named according to the project description.**

+	-The code for the calculations of part 3 of the project description can be found in the test file "LeslieMatrixCalc," if needed.